 The maximum deductible contribution to a traditional IRA and the maximum contribution to a Roth IRA may be reduced depending on your modified adjusted gross income.

-Be sure to refer to these charts from the IRS for those who are covered and those who are not covered by a retirement plan at work.
-Also, see how your Modified AGI affects the amount of Roth IRA Contributions that you can make for 2012.
+Be sure to refer to these charts from the IRS (linked above) for those who are covered and those who are not covered by a retirement plan at work.
+Also, see how your Modified AGI affects the amount of Roth IRA Contributions that you can make for 2016.

 photo by o5com